Self Guided Walking Holidays in Italy

 Our self guided walking holidays in Italy include the famous Amalfi coast, the Cinque Terre, Sardinia and Sicily.
 We have hand-picked some less visited hiking trails in these popular regions so that you can be all by yourself, surrounded by nature.
 You will walk from village to village, through forests and vineyards and spectacular terraced landscapes overlooking the sea.

 Our Tour du Mont Blanc in Comfort walking holiday will lead you from France to Italy and Switzerland, taking in the best sections of the Tour du Mont Blanc circuit.
-The majestic beauty of the scenery is best appreciated as you walk point-to-point each day, staying in nice hotels with private rooms on all nights.
+The majestic beauty of the scenery is best appreciated on foot as you walk point-to-point each day, staying in nice 3 or 4 star hotels and mountain lodges with private rooms on all nights.
 In the evenings, you will enjoy delicious French and Italian meals, paired with a hearty serving of Swiss hospitality in the traditional alpine villages you will stay in.

 Our classic Tour du Mont Blanc walking holiday will lead you from France to Italy and Switzerland, taking in the best sections of the Tour du Mont Blanc circuit.
 The majestic beauty of the scenery is best appreciated on foot as you walk point-to-point each day, staying in nice hotels and mountain huts at night.
 In the evenings, you will enjoy delicious French and Italian meals, paired with a hearty serving of Swiss hospitality in the traditional alpine villages you will stay in.